xtsimpouris/imap-to-local-html/README.md

 This is a python script to backup any IMAP capable email account to a bowsable HTML archive and a Maildir folder.
 Not one huge file (mbox), only needing a web browser to view and no proprietary code, so you can make sure I won't steal your password.

-### Virtual environment
-It is always better to use a virtual environment
-1. Create one with python 2.x, for example `virtualenv --python=/usr/bin/python env`
-2. Get into it, for example `. env/bin/activate`
-3. Install dependencies from `requirements.txt`, for example `pip install -r requirements.txt`
-4. Execute main program, for example `python nopriv.py`
-4. Get out from the virtual environment, for example `deactivate`

 ### Screenshots

 #### Running the program